jey013ucsd/cse15l-lab-reports/week5lab.md

-#-name
+# -name

+Finds files matching the pattern.
 Useful for finding a specific file with a speicfic name

 ```
 $ find technical -name chapter-1.txt